nfriedly/distance-speed/README.md

 The testing goal was accomplished, in large part, by keeping the majority of the code in small functions in the library section.
 It's probably slightly more functions that I'd normally use, but I feel like it's a good match for what the challenge was requesting.
+The level of JSDoc is probably a bit overkill too, definitely a little more than I'd normally write.

 One thing I considered but decided against was supporting other units of distance.
 Baking the `miles` and `mph` into the interface will make that a little more challenging to add, but certainly not impossible, and I prefer the simplicity of the current data model.